wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/multi-factor-authentication/multi-factor-authentication-get-started-server-iis.md

 Once you have configured the Form-Based or HTTP authentication URLs and settings, you must select the locations where the Azure Multi-Factor Authentication IIS plug-ins should be loaded and enabled in IIS.
 Use the following procedure:

-1. If running on IIS 6, click the ISAPI tab and select the website that the web application is running under (e.g. Default Web Site) to enable the Azure Multi-Factor Authentication ISAPI filter plug-in for that site.
+1. If running on IIS 6, click the ISAPI tab and select the website that the web site is running under (e.g. Default Web Site) to enable the Azure Multi-Factor Authentication ISAPI filter plug-in for that site.
 2. If running on IIS 7 or higher, click the Native Module tab and select the server, website(s) or application(s) to enable the IIS plug-in at the desired level(s).
 3. Click the Enable IIS authentication box at the top of the screen.
 Azure Multi-Factor Authentication is now securing the selected IIS application.
 Ensure that users have been imported into the Server.
 See the Trusted IPs section below if you would like to whitelist internal IP addresses so that two- factor authentication is not required when logging into the website from those locations.